 You can even freeze potatoes if you peel and grate them first.
 Likewise, peppers and onions do well chopped and frozen.

 This method is a great way to extend your produce’s life and ensure that you always have fresh produce on hand.
 Plus, it’s a great way to save money on your grocery bill.
+If you don’t have a ton of space to start a garden, consider container gardening.

 So next time you’re at the store, check out the frozen food section for all your produce needs.